CONDUCT PROCESS ROLES

 Case Administrator Hearings are meetings with an individual staff member who will determine responsibility and, if appropriate, sanctions.

 Board Hearings are meetings with representatives from the Student Conduct Board.
 Those representatives will determine responsibility and, if appropriate, sanctions.
 Board hearings are more formal in nature and are typically used for charges that could result in more serious outcomes, including but not limited to suspension or expulsion from the College.
-The interim dean of students or designee determines which cases are referred to the board.
+The dean of students or designee determines which cases are referred to the board.

 The appeal process is the same regardless of type of hearing.